Wu Commandery: Society

 Lu Yun, a nobleman of Wu commandery in Jin dynasty, described his native commandery as a culturally and politically advanced region comparable with Zhongyuan.
 His assertion was validated by the fact that in the records of the three kingdoms, 28 individuals from Wu commandery were biographized making Wu the most prolific source of historically important figures during the three kingdom period.

 In Han dynasty, Wu had become known for its economic wealth.
 The 3rd century intellectual Zuo Si had written a rhymed prose concerning Wu commandery.
 Through his prose, researchers had discovered Wu's prosperous agriculture.
 On the other hand, Chen Shou's records indicated a flourishing commercial society in 3rd century Wu commandery.

 During the rule of Eastern Wu, the government planned military-led plantations in Wu commandery.
 The aim was to provide a logistic base for the armies on the mission of border defense (against Cao Wei).

-The Disaster of Yongjia forced numerous northern nobles to flee from their homeland.
+The Disaster of Yongjia forced numerous northern nobles to flee from their homeland in central plain.
 These northern lords later settled down in Wu, Kuaiji and other southern commanderies.
-However, the four clan's economic, political and social hegemony in Wu was not threatened by Northern immigrants during Jin dynasty.
+However, the native four clans' economic, political and social hegemony in Wu was not threatened by Northern immigrants during Jin dynasty.